pbronka/ViewPaths/README.md

 python smallserver.py

 ## How to use
-Very simple proof of concept ( graph is small and not correct orientation)
+Very simple proof of concept (no axis or ledgend)

 Click on years to get that data ( dag','potentialearnings )